justinbburris/justinbburris.github.io/_posts/2015-02-26-unused-variables-in-rust.markdown

 ## What if that line is really needed?

-Sometimes we just need that extra code, whether it's to debug an issue, keep some code around during a refactor or when trying to wrap your head around something new.
+Sometimes we just need that extra code, whether it's to debug a logic issue, to keep some code around during a refactor or when trying to wrap your head around something new.
 It can be really frustrating to have this error appear when you're trying to compile your program.
 Additionally there are legitimate times when you might need to keep a variable in your function for other purposes.